 Worm bin bedding usually consists of a mix of carbon materials and needs to be at about 80% moisture level.
 The bedding material should feel like a damp sponge, moist but not dripping.

 Worm bedding is a long term food source for worms.
 In fact, up to 50% of a worms diet may consist of its bedding.
-Bedding also helps to keep the bin conditions balanced in general (C:N ratio, moisture level, oxygen content etc…).
-Some of the most common problems that arise in a worm farm are fixable by adding some fresh bedding.
+Bedding also helps to keep the bin conditions balanced in general (acidity, moisture level, oxygen content etc…).
+Many worm farm problems that arise can be simply fixed by adding some fresh bedding.

 Characteristics of Great Worm Bedding Material